-SEND Support
+SEN Support

-Pupils are placed on the RON at this level after assessment and consultation between the SENDCo, Class Teacher and parents when it is established that they have a significant learning difficulty and need provision that is additional and different.
+Pupils are placed on the RON at this level after assessment and consultation between the SENCO, Class Teacher and parents/carers when it is established that they have a significant learning difficulty and need provision that is additional and different.

-At this point, parents/carers will be informed of the decision and the school will continue to work in partnership with them, listening to their views and those of the pupil, and involving them proactively in planning and decision making.
-This will take the form of a half-termly 'Assess- Plan-Do -Review Cycle.'
+Parents/carers are involved in every step of the process and the school will continue to work in partnership with them, listening to their views and those of the pupil, and involving them proactively in planning and decision making.
+This will take the form of a 'Assess- Plan-Do - Review Cycle.'